Premium New Zealand nature-based carbon credits designed for durability and integrity

 Q: Are PFS credits eligible for CORSIA?

-A: We are applying for ICAO recognition in the 2026 round and are hopeful we will be able to provide Letters of Authorisation from the New Zealand Government, positioning credits for aviation sector use.
+A: PFS will be applying for ICAO recognition in the future and is hopeful they will be able to provide Letters of Authorisation from the New Zealand Government, positioning credits for aviation sector use.

 Q: What co-benefits do these projects provide?

-A: Depending on the projects PFS carbon credits support Māori iwi communities, restore cyclone-damaged land, protect ecosystems, and provide fair economic returns.
+A: Depending on the projects, PFS carbon credits will support Māori iwi communities, restore cyclone-damaged land, protect ecosystems, and provide fair economic returns.
 All consistent with the UN Declaration on the Rights of Indigenous Peoples.
-All projects will meet the SDG 13, 15 and 16.

 Q: How much supply is available?

-A: Currently expected to be 2 million tonnes CO₂ annually (after 30% insurance buffer), potentially scalable above this amount.
-However, there is a finite limit on available hectares of New Zealand forests meeting our permanence and verification standards.
+A: Currently the ceiling on expected available credits is estimated to be 2 million tonnes CO₂ annually (after 30% insurance buffer), potentially scalable above this amount.
+However, there is a finite limit on available hectares of New Zealand forests meeting PFS permanence and verification standards.

 Future-proof compliance for today's reporting requirements